 Joan started folk dancing at Acocks Green school in 1947, being a founder member of the dance group.
 Glady's Watson, who was the junior school head, ran the dance class, and introduced folk singing and Morris dancing to the pupils.

 Birmingham Folk Song Club was formed in 1950, and Glady's was a founder member.
 Joan was certainly a member in 1951 as she was on the committee.
 Most of the meetings were held at the St John's Ambulance Brigade in Lionel Street.
 In addition to club meetings, concerts were organised on a regular basis, artists included were Michael Bell, Bob Arnold, Isla Cameron, Mary Rowland (Irish Harp), Francis & Alan Kitching, Jimmy Coleman, and a quartet comprising of Nan & Brian Fleming-Williams, Pat Shouldham-Shaw and Jean Forsyth.
 Joan assisted in the work for all these concerts.

 In October 1957, the EFDS organised a Folk Music Festival at Cecil Sharp House, where Joan sang as a solo performer alongside Bill Astley, who was also from the Birmingham Folk Song Club.
 This was the last real event of the club, which failed due to lack of support in 1958.

 Early In 2021 I received the minute book of the club from the estate of the late Ted Cassidy, this ran from the formation of the club in 1950 to (I believe) its demise in 1958.
-The minutes were handwritten and in places virtually indecipherable, however I hope to be able to transcribe them and once this is done, will publish both the original minutes and the transcribed version.
-Watch this space.
+The minutes book has been scanned and can be seen below, however as the writing was undecipherable in places, I have transcribed them and uploaded them to the site.

 Joan then decided to start another club (see Ceilidh at the Cambridge Article).